-The radiological levels reported in 2008 were low and are generally trending downward.
-The REMP trends over the course of time from preoperation to the present are decreasing or have remained fairly constant.
-This supports the conclusion that there is no adverse radiological impact on the environment or to the public as a result of the operation of Hatch Nuclear Plant.
+The radiological levels reported in 2010 were low.
+The REMP trends over the course of time from preoperation to the present are generally decreasing or have remained fairly constant.
+This supports the conclusion that there is no adverse radiological impact on the environment or to the public as a result of the operation of Plant Vogtle.